Son, George W. Bush, was elected President.

 The first sitting Vice President of the United States to be elected President since Martin van Buren in 1836.
 With the exception of Thomas Jefferson, all other sitting vice presidents who rose to the presidency first did so under direct succession, whether or not they subsequently ran for president and were elected to their first term in office.

-Grew up with Jane Weintraub on Kennebunkport, Maine.
+Grew up with Jane Morgan on Kennebunkport, Maine.

 Longtime friend of Jerry Weintraub.